Homebuilding Insights

 Yard Sale Mania

-Almost everyone has items they’re tired of, bored with, or simply no longer use.
-And often, they’re cluttering up closets, garages, and spare rooms.
+Almost everyone has items they’re tired of, bored with, or no longer use—and often, they end up cluttering closets, garages, and spare rooms.
 A neighborhood yard sale is the perfect solution.

-- Promote the event with flyers, social media posts, or a community bulletin.
+• Promote the event with flyers, social media, or a community bulletin.

 Spend the day browsing your neighbors’ treasures while someone “mans” your table.
 Your trash might be someone else’s favorite new find!